 - In a large bowl, whisk together hot coffee, gelatin, and sugar in a large until completely dissolved.

-- Pour into 8×8 square pan and chill for at least 4-6 hours, preferably overnight.
+- Pour into 8×8 square pan and chill for at least 4-6 hours, preferably overnight. there's no need to grease the pan.

 - When firm and completely chilled, cut into squares and carefully place into individual glasses or small bowls.